pa2si/my-latin-event/README.md

 To do:
-continue wieh create event form
+continue with create event form

+v 0.1.7

+- property details are now location details with its corresponding sections

 v 0.1.6

 - all styles created

 v 0.1.5